petervflocke/pvf-openAI/README.md

 # pvf-openAI Assistent

-This is a Python-Qt based application that uses the GPT-xxx model to create a helpful assistant that can answer any question you ask.
+This is a Python-Qt based application that uses the GPT-xxx model to create a helpful assistant based on opeAI GPTs that can answer any question you ask.

 This is a simple demo of using openAI API to simulate chatGPT.